Introduction

 Repurposing parts of an old water heater can be both practical and environmentally beneficial.
 Here are some ways to give these components a new life:

-- Metal Scrap: The outer shell of a water heater is usually made of steel, which can be recycled as scrap metal.
+- Metal Scrap: The outer shell of a water heater is typically made of steel, which can be recycled as scrap metal.
 Remove the shell and take it to a local scrap yard, where it can be melted down and reused in various industries.

 - Insulation Material: The insulation inside a water heater can be repurposed for other insulation projects around the home, such as insulating pipes or small outdoor structures.
 Ensure that the insulation is in good condition and free from contaminants before reuse.